 … The professional degree programs have failed to fit the model established by the Extension School to offer a Harvard academic experience led by Harvard faculty members to students.
 It further sets a precedent for launching new professional degree programs that have no connection to the University’s existing areas of study, and opens the door to criticism that Harvard Extension School degrees aren’t “real” degrees because they no longer represent study under Harvard’s top-notch faculty.

 I advise students considering these programs to make every effort to take actual classes with real Harvard faculty.
 For some fields, it’s impossible because there are no Harvard instructors available or willing to teach in these areas.
 But for others, there may be course offerings from time to time.
+In the ALM Management program, as of 2020 it is possible to select some courses taught by tenured faculty, including faculty from the Harvard Business School:

 For online courses, there is an additional dimension to Harvard Extension faculty participation: Whether the classes are “live” with a participating professor, or whether they are prerecorded lectures with no opportunity to interact with faculty.
 In such classes, online discussion and assignments are handled by non-faculty TAs.
 Many students don’t know this before they sign up, and are disappointed by the experience, as one student discovered: